Configure Windows diagnostic data in your organisation

-The diagnostic data data is categorised into four levels:
+The diagnostic data is categorised into four levels:

 Security.
 Information that’s required to help keep Windows, Windows Server and System Center secure, including data about the Connected User Experiences and Telemetry component settings, the Malicious Software Removal Tool and Windows Defender.

 Basic.
-Basic device info, including: quality-related data, app compatibility, app usage data and data from the Security level.
+Basic device info, including: quality-related data, app compatibility, and data from the Security level.